 Huron Valley State Bank Employees Give Back to the Community

 The Casual for a Cause days are typically offered the last Friday of every month.
 There were a couple of instances when the bank added a second Jean’s Day due to a strong need that came up within the month.
-The program assists both internal Huron Valley State Bank efforts, such as special collections for partner elementary schools, food drives during the holidays, as well as several private individuals in need or community organizations.
+The program assists both internal Huron Valley State Bank efforts, such as special collections for partner elementary schools, food drives during the holidays, as well as a number of private individuals in need or community organizations.